Choosing an EV – when you live in a flat

 Does it really work if you live in an apartment complex?

 Well, yes it does, as two Fleet Alliance employees can tell you.
-Both Marc Murphy and Laura McKechnie live in apartments where there is no charging facility.
-Marc drives a Tesla Model 3, while Laura drives a VW e-Golf.
+Marc Murphy, who is in charge of Fleet Alliance’s marketing department, previously lived in an apartment and drove an electric car and Fraser Murray, business development executive, currently lives in a Flat where there is no charging facility.
+Marc drove a Tesla Model 3 Performance, while Fraser drives a Cupra Born V3.

 Find out what they do to keep their cars charged up.